-- (b) The department shall provide technical assistance, training, standardization, program evaluation, and other services to local health agencies as necessary to ensure the uniform interpretation and application of this part, when an appropriation is made to the department for this purpose. - (c) Whenever the enforcement of the requirements of this part by any local enforcement agency is satisfactory to the department, the enforcement of this part shall not be duplicated by the department.
-The department shall investigate to determine satisfactory enforcement of this part by evaluating the program of each local enforcement agency at least once every three years and shall prepare a report of the evaluation and list any program improvements needed only when an appropriation is made to the department for these purposes. - 113715.
+(b) The department shall provide technical assistance, training, standardization, program evaluation, and other services to local health agencies as necessary to ensure the uniform interpretation and application of this part, when an appropriation is made to the department for this purpose.

+(c) Whenever the enforcement of the requirements of this part by any local enforcement agency is satisfactory to the department, the enforcement of this part shall not be duplicated by the department.
+The department shall investigate to determine satisfactory enforcement of this part by evaluating the program of each local enforcement agency at least once every three years and shall prepare a report of the evaluation and list any program improvements needed only when an appropriation is made to the department for these purposes.

+113715.
 Any construction, alteration, remodeling, or operation of a food facility shall be approved by the enforcement agency and shall be in accordance with all applicable local, state, and federal statutes, regulations, and ordinances, including but not limited to, fire, building, and zoning codes.

-- (a) Any person requesting the department to undertake any activity pursuant to Sections 114056, 114417, and 114419.3 shall pay the department's costs incurred in undertaking the activity.
+(a) Any person requesting the department to undertake any activity pursuant to paragraph (5) of subdivision (c) of Section 113871, Section 114417, paragraph (2) of subdivision (b) of Section 114419, and Section 114419.3 shall pay the department's costs incurred in undertaking the activity.
 The department's services shall be assessed at the current hourly cost-recovery rate, and it shall be entitled to recover any other costs reasonably and actually incurred in performing those activities, including, but not limited to, the costs of additional inspection and laboratory testing.
-For purposes of this section, the department's hourly rate shall be adjusted annually in accordance with Section 100425. - (b) The department shall provide to the person paying the required fee a statement, invoice, or similar document that describes in reasonable detail the costs paid. - (c) For purposes of this section only, the term "person" does not include any city, county, city and county, or other political subdivision of the state or local government. - 113718.
+For purposes of this section, the department's hourly rate shall be adjusted annually in accordance with Section 100425.

+(b) The department shall provide to the person paying the required fee a statement, invoice, or similar document that describes in reasonable detail the costs paid.

+(c) For purposes of this section only, the term "person" does not include any city, county, city and county, or other political subdivision of the state or local government.

+113718.
 The Retail Food Safety and Defense Fund is hereby established as a special fund in the State Treasury.
 All moneys collected by the department under subdivision (a) of Section 113717 shall be deposited into the fund, for expenditure by the department, upon appropriation by the Legislature, solely for the purpose of implementing and carrying out this part.